hanscappelle/windfoil-wind-finder-android-app/README.md

 ### Features & Bugs

-- allow for easy location input from in app map
+- allow for easy location input from in app using location from FAB
 - (opt) config for how many days in the past
 - Implement notifications
 - (bug) on missing data in detail no clear indication on how to navigate back
+- for landscape allow comparing weather models

 # Resources